view the first several rows of the iris data set

 facet_wrap(~Species)

-data set contains a subset of DNA microarray data measuring the differential expression of E. coli outer membrane proteins (omp) in nutrient-limited chemostatic cultures.
+The omp data set contains a subset of DNA microarray data measuring the differential expression of E. coli outer membrane proteins (omp) in nutrient-limited chemostatic cultures.
 In this particular experiment, the medium is glucose-limited.
-The gene
+The gene column denotes one 8 genes that code for outer membrane proteins, time_min denotes the time point sampled in minutes, and au denotes the change in gene expression detected by the microarray chip (arbitrary units of fluorescence intensity).

 # download the `omp` data set